-When you enroll in a limited or tiered network plan under a group contract and your group is a small employer group, you may be eligible for continuity of care coverage if you are receiving an active course of care for a serious illness that you began before your effective date in the limited or tiered network plan.
-To be eligible for this continuity of care coverage, you must meet all of the following conditions:
+When you enroll in a limited or tiered network plan under a group contract and your group is a small employer group, you may be eligible for continuity of care coverage if you are receiving an active course

 - You began an active course of care for a serious illness (such as cancer or cystic fibrosis) at a comprehensive cancer or pediatric facility on or after May 1, 2012 but before your effective date in the Blue Cross Blue Shield HMO Blue limited or tiered network plan.
-A "comprehensive cancer or pediatric facility" means: Dana-Farber Cancer Institute, Boston Children's Hospital, Shriners Hospitals for Children (Boston and Springfield), Floating Hospital for Children at Tufts Medical Center, Nashoba Valley Medical Center, and Massachusetts Eye and Ear Infirmary. - The comprehensive cancer or pediatric facility is not in the health plan's network; or, for a tiered network plan, you would normally pay the highest cost share amount for covered services furnished at the comprehensive cancer or pediatric facility where you are receiving your care.

-• Your active course of care, if it were disrupted, would cause you an undue hardship.
+A "comprehensive cancer or pediatric facility" means: Dana-Farber Cancer Institute, Boston Children's Hospital, Shriners Hospitals for Children (Boston and Springfield), Floating Hospital for Children at Tufts Medical Center, Nashoba Valley Medical Center, and Massachusetts Eye and Ear Infirmary. - The comprehensive cancer or pediatric facility is not in the health plan's network; or, for a tiered network plan, you would normally pay the highest cost share amount for covered services furnished at the comprehensive cancer or pediatric facility where you are receiving your care. - Your active course of care, if it were disrupted, would cause you an undue hardship.
 This means, for example, a disruption could endanger your life, or cause you suffering or pain, or result in a substantial change to your treatment plan.